n3rada/toboggan/README.md

 # Toboggan

 🛝 Slide into post-exploitation from RCE with ease.
-Toboggan wraps your remote command execution into a upgradable dumb shell, making the post-exploitation phase better.
+Toboggan wraps your remote command execution into a upgradable dumb shell, sliding directly into post-exploitation phase.
+It allows you to fastly launch a `mkfifo` forward-shell inside a targeted Linux environment.

 <p align="center">
     <img width="350" src="/media/toboggan-coin-nobg.png" alt="Toboggan Logo">